KandhimallaYashwanth/Devops-project/README.md

 ## 📌 Project Overview
 **Farm Link** is a web application designed to connect **farmers** and **buyers** directly.
 It helps farmers showcase their produce online and enables buyers to browse available produce or post their requirements.
-Both farmers and buyers can **chat directly**, reducing the role of middlemen and making transactions more transparent.
+Both farmers and buyers can **chat directly**, reducing the role of middlemen.

 ---